Tools for Working Remotely

 - Use anti-virus software and keep it updated to protect against the latest threats.

-- Keep operating systems and applications up to date by applying all critical software patches.
+- Keep operating systems and applications up to date by applying all critical software updates.

 - Protect devices and University information on devices from theft or inappropriate access.